-It does not necessarily mean your house is dirty because you have a fruit fly infestation.
+It does not necessarily mean your house is dirty because you have a fruit fly infestation or small flies in house all of a sudden.
 However, your home could be immaculate, except for that one piece of fruit in the bottom of the fruit bowl.

 Having these flying pests could be a sign of food residue building up inside the sink drains.
 Fruit flies are not a sign of a dirty house.
 However, it signals the need for quick action.

 What can I spray to get Rid of Fruit Flies?

 You can spray certain insecticide fogs like CB80 or Pyrethrum Aerosol in the air.
 Spraying this into the air will kill the adult-winged fruit flies.
 Only one three-second spray into the air, along with other products, kills the majority of fruit flies in an area.